dafny-lang/dafny/docs/DafnyRef/Types.md

   )
   [ TypeMembers ]
 ````
-A newtype is like a type synonym except that it declares a wholly new type
+A newtype is like a type synonym or subset type except that it declares a wholly new type
 name that is distinct from its base type.

 A new type can be declared with the _newtype_